 It was then that I discovered online business.
 That was the start of my process to discover my defining moment.
 It would come shortly after that (more on that below!).
 Eight years later, and what a crazy entrepreneurial journey it has been!
 If you’re curious about the complete story of my leap from nine-to-five architect to online entrepreneur, or feel like you need a bit of inspiration to nudge you toward conquering that next obstacle, I’d recommend you read my book, Let Go.

 And guess what?
 Let Go is now available on audiobook via Audible!
 Start listening today!
+[Full disclosure: This will send you to my Audible affiliate link.
+As an affiliate, I receive compensation if you purchase through this link.]

 When I get stuck, even today, I often think about the one moment that defined me as an entrepreneur.
 I think a lot of entrepreneurs have this one moment, and when they think about it, it helps them realize why they're doing what they’re doing.
 It’s easy to lose track of why we do what we do, isn’t it?
 We get so so engulfed in our work, we often forget to zoom out and realize why we're doing this in the first place.